Standard 10 of the Care Certificate explores the protection and safeguarding of vulnerable adults.

 Choice and rights

 Individuals are encouraged to make their own life choices and staff will uphold their rights.
 This gives the individual control of how their care is delivered and knowledge of when it is not being performed correctly.
-By having regular dialogues with individuals about their care, for example when reviewing their care plan, they will have a platform to raise any concerns they have.
+By having regular dialogues with individuals about their care, for example, when reviewing their care plan, they will have a platform to raise any concerns they have.

 Find out the local arrangements for the implementation of Multi-agency Adult Safeguarding policies and procedures and explain how they link to your workplace policies and procedures for safeguarding adults.

-When there are suspicions of abuse or concerns that abuse has occurred, support staff will report it to their manager who will the report it to our organisation’s safeguarding lead.
+When there are suspicions of abuse or concerns that abuse has occurred, support staff will report it to their manager who will then report it to our organisation’s safeguarding lead.
 In some cases, I would report it directly to the safeguarding lead myself.
 The safeguarding lead will then gather evidence and conduct an investigation.
 They may also pass this information on to the safeguarding board of the local authority.

 The local authority safeguarding board has the responsibility to decide what to do next and may involve other agencies such as social services or the police.

-NOTE: The Care Act 2014 puts the onus on local authorities to take responsibility for any safeguarding issues in their region, however the way they implement it varies, so you will need to look into how your own local safeguarding board operates.
+NOTE: The Care Act 2014 puts the onus on local authorities to take responsibility for any safeguarding issues in their region, however, the way they implement it varies, so you will need to look into how your own local safeguarding board operates.

 Fill in the box below to list the ways in which the likelihood of abuse can be reduced by managing risk and focusing on prevention.